jaypeters/jaypeters.github.io/README.md

 ## Other Stuff

 ### Emoji
 I've worked on several emoji proposals that have been accepted by the Unicode Consortium.
 You can find links to those proposals below.
-These emoji are now widely available.

 [🫡 Saluting Face]([url](https://www.unicode.org/L2/L2019/19400-saluting-face.pdf)) <br>
 [🫧 Bubbles]([url](https://www.unicode.org/L2/L2019/19311-bubbles-emoji.pdf)) <br>